pengweiqhca/opentelemetry-proxy/README.md

 ### [ActivitySource]

 #### DynamicProxy
-[ActivitySource] can be define on `interface` or `class`, all methods defined in the interface or virtual methods defined in the class will automatically generate activity, unless defined [NonActivity] on method.
+[ActivitySource] all methods defined in the interface or virtual methods defined in the class will automatically generate activity, unless defined [NonActivity] on method.

 `IncludeNonAsyncStateMachineMethod`: default include all async methods of defined in an interface, or all [AsyncStateMachine] public or protected virtual method of class (except for `async void` method).
 If true, all methods defined in the interface will be included and all public or protected virtual methods of the class.

 #### StaticProxy
-[ActivitySource] can be defined on a `class`, all methods will automatically generate activity, except for those that are defined [NonActivity] on method.
+[ActivitySource] all methods will automatically generate activity, except for those that are defined [NonActivity] on method.

 `IncludeNonAsyncStateMachineMethod`: public methods defined in the class that are marked with the [AsyncStateMachine] attribute (except for `async void` method).
 If true, will include all methods of class.

+> Needs to be installed in each working project, and install `Metalama.Compiler` or `Fody` (`Fody` need some additional file), recommend  `Metalama.Compiler`.

 ### [Activity]
 [Activity] can be defined on method only.